-- It works as if the call holder received a futures contract plus cash equivalent to the prevailing futures price F_t minus the strike price X. - This futures contract has zero value. - It works as if the put holder sold a futures contract for the strike price X minus the prevailing futures price F_t .
+• It works as if the call holder received a futures contract plus cash equivalent to the prevailing futures price F_t minus the strike price X:

+$$F_t - X$$ .

+- This futures contract has zero value. - It works as if the put holder sold a futures contract for dollars.